walunjakarsachinedu/obsidian-vault/languages/typescript/decorators.md

 parameterized decorators:
-It is decorator factory that take arguments return new decorator
+It is a decorator factory that take arguments return new decorator

 ```typescript
 type ComponentOptions = { selector: string }